 - Assessment and Treatment of Eating Disorders (4 meetings, 12 hours).
 This elective opportunity is an interdisciplinary didactic series focusing on evaluation and evidence-based treatment of eating disorders, with a particular emphasis on interdisciplinary treatment team functioning and planning.

-- Identification and Response to Interpersonal Violence Training (6 hours in two sessions).
-This interdisciplinary workshop focuses on the identification, assessment, and treatment of interpersonal violence (IPV).
+- Identification and Response to Intimate Partner Violence Training (3 hours).
+This interdisciplinary workshop focuses on the identification, assessment, and treatment of intimate partner violence (IPV).
 Teaching/learning methods include PowerPoint presentations, film clips, experiential exercises, discussion, and distribution of resource cards and reference materials.

-- Department of Psychiatry Grand Rounds, 3/mo (12 months).
+- Department of Psychiatry Grand Rounds, (weekly 1-2 hours; 9 months).
 This weekly forum features research and clinical presentations by local, regional, and national experts in selected areas of psychiatry and psychology.
+Twice a month the Grand Rounds speaker holds a discussion hour with trainees from a variety of training programs in the department.
 Interns may also choose to attend other Grand Rounds relevant to their training goals (i.e., Primary Care, and Public Health Sciences).

-Ethics and Psychological Practice (5 hours).
+- Ethics and Psychological Practice (5 hours).
 The overall goal of this seminar is to assist psychology interns and fellows in the development of advanced practice competencies in critical thinking about ethical issues that psychologists encounter as clinicians, educator/teachers, researchers, and in professional relationships.
-The seminar is conducted as a case presentation, consultation and discussion series.
+The seminar is facilitated by faculty and is conducted as a case or topic presentation, peer consultation and discussion series.

 Interns present their Leadership Projects at the Department’s Interdisciplinary Education Poster Day.